thorio/apt/index.md

 }
 </style>

-# thorio's personal apt repo
+# thorou's personal apt repo

 This contains some of my software.
 These packages *should* work on debian and derivatives, though I don't know which versions specifically.